- A wide variety of maritime broadband communication services available

-- Multiple IP handsets can be incorporated into the network by using the switching hub.
+- Multiple IP handsets can be incorporated into the network by using the Ethernet hub

-- Simplified installation through a compact antenna unit with a diameter of around 60 cm, weighing around 20kg.(FELCOM500)
+- Simplified installation through a compact antenna unit with a diameter of around 41cm, weighing around 10 kg

-FURUNO’s Inmarsat FleetBroadband FELCOM 500 delivers faster, more cost-effective solution to maritime broadband data and voice communications on a global basis.
+FleetBroadband brings ship-to-shore operational and social communications to the broadband IP era!
+FURUNO’s Inmarsat FleetBroadband FELCOM 250 delivers faster, more cost-effective solution to maritime broadband data and voice communications on a global basis.
 Once installed, FleetBroadband will turn a ship into a broadband floating office where constant, simultaneous access to voice and multiple high-speed data services are available, transforming access to data at sea.
 Increasing levels of both operational and social communications can be conducted all at the same time through this new service.
 Navigators can obtain weather and chart updates* online in order to optimize their route planning and monitoring tasks, while all onboard can enjoy the benefit of the Internet, e-mail and VoIP calls to the head offices or their friends and family back home all via a single terminal.

 When dual FleetBroadband terminals are installed onboard through a network gateway, supplied locally, network redundancy can be facilitated in order to deliver constant network availability.
 As a result, the network remains active, even if one FleetBroadband terminal fails or the line of sight to the sattelite is obstructed so that reception of signal from the satellite is hampered.
 Automatic switch-over from one terminal to another is achieved without experiencing any network failure.